DustyPetrol/Automatic-off-line-h5p-translator/README.md

 - **Facebook AI**: For the M2M100 translation models
 - **H5P Community**: For creating amazing interactive content tools
 - **BeautifulSoup**: For robust HTML parsing

----

-*Built with ❤️ for educators and content creators who need privacy-focused translation tools.*